Oleg-Chashko/SSToolbox/README.md

 #### Installing the Xcode Command Line Tools:

+🟡 _Some functions require: Xcode or Xcode Command Line Tools._
 1. Press `Command` + `Space Bar` on your Mac Keyboard.
 2. Type in `Terminal`
 3. When you see Terminal in the Spotlight search list, click it to open the app.